BotaiYuan/EchoBench/README.md

 Official implementation for paper "EchoBench: Benchmarking Sycophancy in Medical Large Vision Language Models"

+Before start, please download "EchoBench.tsv" and "EchBenchMT.tsv" from our official huggingface repository.

 ============open-source_models============

 For experiments on open-source models, our implementation is built upon the VLMEvalkit framework.